JeremySpradlin/JeremySpradlin.github.io/_posts/2020-06-23-Mars_Weather.md

 <img src='/assets/img/Mars_data.png'>

-As we can see from the table above, we are missing some wind speed data, and a deeper analysis showed that atmospheric opacity was pretty much all sunny, or did not contain data.
+The first thing you might notice is that we are missing some wind speed data, and a deeper analysis showed that atmospheric opacity was pretty much all sunny, or did not contain any data.
 This isn't unexpected, given that while Mars may have seasonal weather, it is not known for it's thunderstorms.
+(Sandstorms are a different matter, however).
 This leaves us with temperature and pressure data.
 A quick glance at our maximum recorded temperature data shows the following:

 <img src='/assets/max_temp_ls.png'>

 We can also see that same 3 year pattern in the maximum temperature graph above.
 This graph is colored by our Ls measurement so that we can see where Mars is in it's orbit compared to the temperature readings.
 You may recall that a Martian year is about 687 days, which is roughly the the amount of the number of Sols we see between the peaks on our graph, as well as the time between shifts in the Ls measurements.

 We can see already that there are seasonal fluctuations in temperature data, at least at the Gale Crater where Curisoity is taking it's readings.
-But the above graphic can be difficult to ascertain what temperatures are like in any given year.
-Below we will look at averaged temperatures for each of the 12 months, to give us an idea of what temperatures we might expect were we to visit Curiosity at any given month in the year.
+But the above graphic can be difficult to predict what temperatures are like in a particular month in any given year.
+Below we will look at averaged temperatures for each of the 12 months, to give us an idea of what temperatures we might expect were we to visit Curiosity, no matter the month of our arrival.

 <img src='/assets/img/avg_month_temps.png'>

-As we can see, temperature fluctuations are almost what we would expect in any given year here on Earth, at least in the northern hemisphere, with the coldest months being the first few months of the Mars year, or the Northward Equinox, and the warmest months being in the Southward equinox.
+As we can see, temperature fluctuations are almost what we would expect in any given year here on Earth, at least in our northern hemisphere, with the coldest months being the first few months of the Martian year, or after the Northward Equinox, and the warmest months being in the Southward equinox period.
 Months can be difficult ot work with as a measurement of time with Mars, as the months there can very in length much greater than they do here.
 The shortest month is about 46 Sols, while the longest is about 67.
-It was mentioned that Curiosity landed in the Gale Crater, which is located on the Mar's equator, so we can expect that these temperatures are much warmer than they would be at lattitudes further north or south.
-Below we can see temperature ranges as they appear throughout an average year.
+It was mentioned that Curiosity landed in the Gale Crater, which is located on Mar's equator, so we can expect that these temperatures are much warmer than they would be at lattitudes further north or south. <mark>Below we can see temperature ranges as they appear throughout an average year.</mark>

 ### Insert Annual Average Temp Range Graph (If completed on time)